Benefits of partnering

-Challenge yourself to start communicating with your clients and sharing information on a deeper level that they might find useful or help them to achieve their business objectives.
+Challenge yourself to start communicating with your clients and sharing information on a deeper level.
+They may find them useful, or help them to achieve their business objectives.
 If you are only interacting with your clients when they buy something from you, they will see you as just another vendor.

 Another example is the legal practice that hosts seminars for family businesses, partnering with some of its successful clients, also family businesses, and inviting them to speak to the room about how they negotiate the unique challenges of working with close family.
 The event is mutually beneficial, increasing the credibility and trust of the legal practice in the eyes of its target market, whilst providing valuable PR and exposure for the speakers.